Sociology and Criminology BA (Hons)

 What is special about this course?

-The degree also draws on other subjects such as history, research methods, social policy and socio-legal studies.
+The degree also offers the opportunity to study other Humanities subjects such as history, literature, archaeology, politics, and theology.

 - You have the opportunity to combine the study of the social world with the study of crime and its control